 Example #2 – Insert Value using CELLS Property

 Not through RANGE object but also using VBA CELLS property we can insert values.
-But one of the problems with the CELLS object is we don’t get access of the IntelliSense list as we got for RANGE object.
+But one of the problems with the CELLS object is we don’t get access to the IntelliSense list as we got for RANGE object.

 We cannot insert values to multiple cells by using CELLS property, this is unlike our RANGE object.

 Example #3 – Get Cell Value

 We have seen how to insert values to the cells, now we will see how to get values from cells.